satub/satub.github.io/_posts/2016-10-31-A-Table-With-A-View.md

 #### Slightly Unorthodox Use for an SQL View

 Recently, I had run into a problem when generating JSON responses using Active Model Serializer (AMS) on associated model data.
 I have a game model with many locations associated to it.
-It turned out that every time when I updated a location row, the order of the locations returned with the game would change.
+It turned out that every time when I updated a location row in the database, the order of the locations returned with the game instance would change.
 This is because [Postgres returns the queried rows in an unspecified order, depending on the entry write-order on disk, among other things.](https://www.postgresql.org/docs/9.1/static/queries-order.html)

 Why would I care about the order?
 Because the presentation of the locations on the rendered webpage is a simple for-loop.
 Thus, if a location's position in the json-response changes every time a location is updated (aka another player takes control over it in the game), it will lead on its position changing on the page as well.
 Imagine if Ireland would have relocated from Europe to Australia on the map the minute she declared independence.
 Weird!

 Now, if I was querying these locations straight via a locations controller, it would be easy to just add an ActiveRecord order clause to the query, eg. `@locations = Location.where('game_id = ?', current_game.id).order(:id)` .
 However, the locations associated to a game were now returned as JSON in random order via AMS by querying the game table.
 Thus, I found no simple way to inject the order by clause into the formation of the hash.
+On the other hand, building a custom method for repeated sorting of a part of a JSON hash didn't seem worthwhile, either.
+After all, shouldn't the DB be able to do this simple sorting for me?

 Enter SQL view.
-Following the principles of [setting SQL views together with Rails as described in this handy blog post](https://rietta.com/blog/2013/11/28/rails-and-sql-views-for-a-report/), I decided to test this feature by creating a virtual ordered_locations table via aSELECT statement on the locations table with index ordering.
+Following the principles of [setting SQL views together with Rails as described in this handy blog post](https://rietta.com/blog/2013/11/28/rails-and-sql-views-for-a-report/), I decided to test this feature by creating a virtual ordered_locations table via a SELECT statement on the locations table with index ordering.
 First, a migration:

 <pre><code class="x-long">class CreateOrderedLocations < ActiveRecord::Migration[5.0]
   def up